rafaelnacle/rafaelnacle/README.md

-<h1>☕ Greetings, Fellow Developer!
+<h1>🐈‍⬛ Greetings, Fellow Developer!
 I'm Rafael</h1>
-<h2>Shall we grind some coffee beans ?</h2>
+<h2>Come closer and take a sit!</h2>

 <p>
   In this vast landscape of code and logic, I walk the path of <b>Java</b>, crafting backends and APIs that keep the digital world running.
   With <b>Spring Boot</b>, I bring some ideas to life with, while <b>C++</b> sharpens my understanding of systems and performance.
-  Reach out on LinkedIn to share knowledge or collaborate on something meaningful.
+  Reach out on LinkedIn to share knowledge or collaborate on something meaningful.🐈‍⬛
 </p>

 <p>